gavagava/gavagava.github.io/README.md

 # Emails editor

-Emails editor library represents the form that helps userы to manage with entered email addresses.
+Emails editor library represents the form that helps users to manage with entered email addresses.

 ## Usage:
 To use library in your project you need to create *div* element with *id='emails-editor'* and import EmailsEditor like this (in HTML)